galkahana/hummus-services-redux/README.md

     - deployment.yaml, cronjob.yaml
     - service.yaml
     - ingress.yaml
-    - (mongo-service.yaml is an example yaml for cases when you want to use "mongo" as service name and the mongo instance is on yr host. you probably dont need it.)
+    - (mongo-service.yaml is an example yaml for cases when you want to use "mongo" as service name and the mongo instance is on yr host. you probably don't need it.)
 The setup will be created wholly in the `hummus` namespace.

 you can track the deployment with the minikube dashboard (`minikube dashboard`) or via kubectl.